orionjs/orioncms-documentation/docs/attributes/relationships.md

   }, {
     collection: Products,
     titleField: 'name',
-    aditionalFields: ['active'],  // we must add the active field because we use it in the filter
+    additionalFields: ['active'],  // we must add the active field because we use it in the filter
     publicationName: 'youCanPutAnyStringYouWantHere2',
     /**
      * To return only the active products